MASS ACTION against the climate crisis and colonialism – let’s kick BP out of the British Museum!

 The Southern Gas Corridor, if completed, could lock Europe into increased fossil gas use for decades to come.

-It’s time for the Fall of BP – help us to make it happen!
+BP Must Fall – help us to make it happen!

 The BP-sponsored Troy exhibition: these people have no respect for Paris…